 Messaging

 Enabling communication with other lanes, pools or even entirely separate processes requires the ability to exchange information.
-In BPMN, Message Events are used to model this information exchange.
-Modeling communication with Message Events in the same diagram uses Message Flow.
+In BPMN, Message Events and Message Send Tasks are used to model this information exchange.
+Using them to model communication in the same diagram uses Message Flow.
 Message Flow is typically represented by a dashed line arrow between BPMN elements with a black (send) or white (receive) envelope icon.
 The following BPMN collaboration diagram shows message exchange between two processes.

 Message Start Event

 Message Start Events allow a BPMN process to be started by an incoming message.
 In the DSF, all BPMN processes are started via messages.
-Therefore, a Message Start Event has to be included at the beginning of all of your BPMN models.
+Therefore, it is mandatory to include a Message Start Event at the beginning of all DSF BPMN models.

 Message Intermediate Throwing Event